 Dr. Reynolds' interests are focused on drug discovery for neurological and neurodegenerative diseases.
-He currently leads the CNS Discovery group at Teva Pharmaceuticals in the Greater Philadelphia area.
+He currently serves as Chief Execytive Officer at Rewind Therapeutics.
+Before this, he led the CNS Discovery group at Teva Pharmaceuticals in the Greater Philadelphia area.
 At Knopp, he led the team investigating the mechanism of action of dexpramipexole, which was in development for disease modification in amyotrophic lateral sclerosis (ALS).
 In that position, Dr. Reynolds ran the biology group that was working on dexpramipexole, as well as other CNS targets.
-At Merck, he was responsible for drug discovery groups working on Parkinson's, stroke, A neurodegenerative disorder that results in loss of memory, thinking and language skills and behavioral changes.
+At Merck, he was responsible for drug discovery groups working on Parkinson's, The sudden death of some brain cells due to a lack of oxygen when the blood flow to the brain is impaired by blockage or rupture of an artery to the brain., A neurodegenerative disorder that results in loss of memory, thinking and language skills and behavioral changes.
 It is the most common form of dementia. and ophthalmology.
 Dr. Reynolds has extensive experience in academic research focused on neurodegenerative disease, including Parkinson's and stroke.
 The academic expertise includes substantial time leading and administering graduate education in pharmacology and neuroscience.

 Dr. Reynolds received his B.Sc. from the University of Leeds, his Ph.D. from the Johns Hopkins University School of Medicine and completed his post-doctoral fellowship in Neuropharmacology at the University of Chicago.

 Dr. Margaret Rice is a Professor in the Department of Neurosurgery and the Department of Neuroscience and Physiology at New York University School of Medicine, a Center of Excellence.